Skip to main content

 The attributes “Invoice Reference”, “Document Date”, and “Invoice Value” match exactly in both of the invoices being compared.
 The attribute “Vendor Name” is a fuzzy match.
 Here's how the fuzzy match is determined:

-1. Remove everything except uppercase and lowercase letters and digits - such as special characters and white spaces.
-For example, "AcmeValue" and "Acme Value" match.
+• The app removes everything except uppercase and lowercase letters and digits - such as special characters and white spaces.
+For example, "AcmeValue" and "Acme Value" will be treated as the same string.

-2. Remove all company keywords like "Corp," "LLC," etc. For example, "Celonis SE" and "Celonis GmbH" match.
+• The app then removes all company keywords like "Corp," "LLC," etc. For example, "Celonis SE" and "Celonis GmbH" will be treated as the same string.

 Invoice A